mohitjain/mohitjain/_posts/2013-04-25-must-have-gems-for-development-machine-in-ruby-on-rails.markdown

 {% endhighlight %}

 * [bullet](https://github.com/flyerhzm/bullet): The Bullet gem is designed to help you increase your application's performance by reducing the number of queries it makes.
-It will watch your queries while you develop your application and notify you when you should add eager loading (N+1 queries), when you're using eager loading that isn't necessary and when you should use counter cache.
+It will watch your queries while you develop your application and notify you when you should add eager loading (N+1 queries), when you're using eager loading that isn't necessary and when you should use the counter cache.
 Best practice is to use Bullet in development mode or custom mode (staging, profile, etc.).
 The last thing you want is your clients getting alerts about how lazy you are.

 * [debugger](https://github.com/cldwalker/debugger) Best debugger for your rails application.

 * [flay](https://github.com/seattlerb/flay) Flay analyzes code for structural similarities.
-Differences in literal values, variable, class, method names, whitespace, programming style, braces vs do/end, etc are all ignored.
+Differences in literal values, variable, class, method names, whitespace, programming style, braces vs do/end etc are all ignored.
 Making this totally rad.

 * [hirb](https://github.com/cldwalker/hirb):A mini view framework for console/irb that's easy to use, even while under its influence.
-Console goodies include a no-wrap table, auto-pager, tree and menu.
+Console goodies include a no-wrap table, auto-pager, tree, and menu.
 A console gem that will display your results something like this:

 {% highlight ruby %}